yarbaiwa-ng/-Dell-6430-Opencore-Hackintosh/README.md

 What works
 Sound (in and out)
 Trackpad with gestures
-USB Ports (including USB3 on the right)
+USB Ports including USB3 and USB2
 DVD Player
 Webcam (tested with Photobooth)
 LAN/Ethernet
 Fn keys to change volume or brightness
 Battery percentage/status
-Sleep/Wake-up (thanks @Tuan9304, see #2)
+Sleep/Wake-up
 SD Card Reader
 HDMI Out

-Doesn't work natively / Not tested
+Doesn't work natively

-Wifi (need to change internal card) ; I use a TP-Link-TL-WN725N USB Dongle since I don't own the laptop Line Out after waking up (speakers still work though, see #2) Bluetooth (not tested)
+Wifi (need to change internal card) ; I use a Atheros 9280 kext fix hackintool Line Out after waking up (speakers still work though, see #2) Bluetooth (not tested)
-VGA out (not tested but according to some users it can work)
+VGA out (Not Work but according to some users it can work)

+BIOS Settings
+Once you have the correct BIOS version, go to the BIOS by using the F12 key at boot.
+Click on "Load defaults" then set SATA Operations to AHCI, set Boot List Option to UEFI and Disable Secure Boot.